Jgorenburg/Final-Project/README.txt

 Basic Structures:
-(!!!pls edit if you think anything needs change!!!)
 =================
     In general, every time user input command line arguments, we have a parser that preprocess user input and generates a global 2d array that can be refernced by other functions.
 Nect we use the executor to